DOI-USGS/sfrmaker/README.md

 * routing skipping segments near confluences (unless editing of the input linework has resulted in the removal of COMIDs in the stream sequence)
 * segment numbering decreasing in the downstream direction, which can slow convergance with MODFLOW-NWT in some cases.

+Preproc can be used instead of sfr_classes to set up the SFR segments and reaches.
 The **example_preproc_postproc.py** script in the examples folder shows a complete workflow from input datasets to SFR package input file, using the preproc and postproc modules.

 ####postproc.py